Eberty/Scopic/README.md

 &nbsp;

-## **Dependencies**
+## **Install Dependencies**

+There are no additional dependencies to install manually, as the package includes all the necessary libraries.
+Just ensure that you have CMake and a C++ compiler installed on your system.
 For visualization, the project uses [SFML](https://www.sfml-dev.org/), which is automatically fetched during the CMake configuration process, this may take a while.

-On Windows, there are no additional dependencies to install manually, as the package includes all the necessary libraries.
-Just ensure that you have CMake and a C++ compiler installed on your system.

-On , install SFML's dependencies using your system package manager: `sudo apt update && sudo apt install libxrandr-dev  libxcursor-dev libudev-dev  libfreetype-dev libgl1-mesa-dev libegl1-mesa-dev`.

 ## **Building and Running the Project**